ILIAS-eLearning/ILIAS/src/UI/JF_PROPOSAL.md

   with the desired change MUST be made on github.
 The code in the pull reques SHOULD obay the rules given in **Interfaces to Factories** and **Interfaces to UI components**.
 The existing unit tests for the UI framework SHOULD pass.
+* The changes in the interface SHOULD not break existing usages of the interface.
-* The changes in the interface MUST be backed with an implementation.
+* The changes in the interface SHOULD be backed with an implementation.
 * The pull request MAY be made from the edge branch, the edge installation could then be used to showcase the observable part of the change.